Steven-Vcnt/Steven-Vcnt/docs/blog/posts/selenium_chrome_chromedriver_databricks.md

   - Web Scraping
 ---

-# How to use Selenium package on Databricks
+# How to use the Selenium package on Databricks

 ## Introduction